Main page content

 About Us

-Elections Yukon is one of several independent offices of the Yukon Legislative Assembly.
+Elections Yukon is a non-partisan independent office.
+It is one of several offices under the Legislative Assembly.

-Our office is located in the Jim Smith Building (formerly the Government of Yukon Main Administration Building), located at 2071 2nd Avenue in Whitehorse, Yukon.
+Our office is on the lower level of the Jim Smith Building (formerly the Government of Yukon Main Administration Building), located at 2071 2nd Avenue in Whitehorse, Yukon.

 Mandate

-In Canada each province, territory, and the national jurisdiction has an EMB.
-Elections Yukon fulfills this mandate for our territory serving as secretariat to the statutory Office of the Chief Electoral Officer.
+Canada has an EMB for each province, territory, and national jurisdiction.
+Elections Yukon serves as a secretariat to the office of the Chief Electoral Officer.

-We have a leadership team based in Whitehorse and a field leadership team dispersed across the territory's 19 Electoral Districts that each elect a Member of the Legislative Assembly (MLA).
+We have a leadership team based in Whitehorse.
+The field leadership team in the 19 electoral districts each elect a Member of the Legislative Assembly (MLA)

 Our primary responsibilities are to: